kearch/kearch/README.md

 ## 1. Specialist search engine
 ### 1.1 Prepare a server for a specialist search engine
 First of all, you need to prepare a server for a specialist search engine.
 Minimum spec for a specialist search engine is following.
+You must set up a server so that you can login with public key authentication.
 - RAM: 8GiB
 - SSD/HDD: 100GiB
 - CPU: Dual core processor